Paisa Tours: Guide to Medellin and Colombia

 Ciudad Perdida (Colombia's "Lost City")

-Another must see travel site in Colombia's Carribean coastal region, Ciudad Perdida ("Lost City") is a classic Indiana Jones style 6 day (5 night) 20km trek through the rainforest to some of the most magical of South America's ruins.
+Another must see travel site in Colombia's Caribbean coastal region, Ciudad Perdida ("Lost City") is a classic Indiana Jones style 6 day (5 night) 20km trek through the rainforest to some of the most magical of South America's ruins.
 Many tourists that do visit Ciudad Perdida rank it as one of their most memorable travel experiences ever.

 The adventure trek is tough at times and involves crossing various rivers.
 The region is extremely biodiverse and there's much wildlife and birdlife in the rainforests you travel through.
 You'll also pass through numerous small indigenous villages and meet local Tayrona Indians.
 Sleeping is in hammocks, in a tent or maybe a farmhouse - zones are designated for camping, and bathrooms and cooking facilites are present.
 On the uphill sections of the trek you'll cover 4 to 8 km a day - coming down is quicker and you'll cover about 14km on Day 5.